hossslgs-cyber/SPOTIFY-TECH-STACK/README.md

  Frontend – What You See

-React → This is like the set of colorful LEGO pieces used to build the look of Spotify on a website. � GitHub
+React → This is like the set of colorful LEGO pieces used to build the look of Spotify on a website.

-React Native → Like a universal toy kit that lets you build both phone and tablet versions with mostly the same pieces. � GitHub
+React Native → Like a universal toy kit that lets you build both phone and tablet versions with mostly the same pieces.

 (This part makes the app look good and respond when you tap buttons.)